Case studies:

 The next Your Voice survey programme was more in depth

 With the rebrand launched, and now the new Covid-related challenges, Steve and his team were once again keen to listen to all employees with the Your Voice survey.
-This time they expanded the range of services from People Insight:

-“We all love the iDeck – it is a brilliant tool for sharing results rapidly around the organisation in a really accessible way” said Steve.
+“We all love the iDeck – it is a brilliant tool for sharing results rapidly around the organisation in a really accessible way,” said Steve.

 The Feel-Good Factor is back